A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

-Even in multimodal systems, textual analysis remains a central component.
-Text provides rich semantic information, often containing the explicit claims or arguments being made, which serve as the basis for evaluating credibility.
-Without text, it would be difficult to discern the specific intent behind multimedia content and a more specific tool would be needed to perform the evaluation under certain conditions.
-Thus, NLP techniques like semantic parsing, sentiment analysis, and entity recognition form the ground of these multimodal approaches, supplying the primary framework for understanding the broader context in which non-textual signals are embedded.
+While text is still one of the most common methods to spread information, in practice, it is commonly combined with other media types, like images, videos and audios.
+The demand for multimodal approaches also grows with a continuous shift of social media platforms towards short multimedia formats, such as short videos, reels or slideshows.
+While Natural Language Processing (NLP) allows to detect linguistic patterns that may signal low credibility content (as shown throughout this survey), it can overlook cues that are often found in such non-textual elements.
+For example, low-credibility content can back-up its misleading text with an altered or fully generated image or video to enhance its perceived credibility.

-Studies in multimodal credibility assessments consistently show that while non-textual cues (e.g., image authenticity, video manipulation detection) significantly enhance the detection process, they are most effective when paired with deep text analysis.
-For instance, recent work on fake news propagation graphs combines user engagement patterns with textual signals and visual content to identify disinformation \cite{QURESHI2023109028}.
-Another promising approach is the integration of social media metadata (such as virality metrics and user behavior) alongside textual content to detect the spread of fake news \cite{10.1145/3579536,10.1145/3449183}.
-The application of multimodal techniques in credibility assessments is expanding rapidly, particularly in social media, news aggregation platforms, and user-generated content sites like YouTube, Twitter, and Reddit.
+As previously discussed in Section \ref{section:additional-signals-non-nlp}, there are promising results on multimodal approaches that involve processing multiple data streams simultaneously, offering a richer understanding of the content and its credibility.
+The main potential of these methods lies in their ability to overcome limitations inherent in text-only analysis.
+To this end, they combine traditional NLP methods with analysis of visual, auditive, contextual or interactive content.
+Even in such multimodal systems, textual analysis still remains an important component as text provides rich semantic information, often containing the explicit claims or arguments being made.
+Without appropriate text analysis, it would be difficult to discern the specific intent behind multimedia content.

-In future developments, there is potential to enhance multimodal models by integrating additional modalities, such as biometric signals (e.g. eye-tracking data), interactive content quality, or real-time user engagement metrics.
-Research on multimodal disinformation detection is ongoing, with several promising methods emerging, such as ensemble techniques that combine the strengths of multiple machine learning models across different modalities \cite{10.1145/3397271.3401221,s24186062}.
+In the future, there is potential to enhance multimodal models by integrating additional modalities, such as biometric signals (e.g., eye-tracking data \cite{10.1145/3397271.3401221}), interactive content quality, or real-time user engagement metrics.
+Research on multimodal credibility assessment is therefore still ongoing and provides several promising directions for future research.